No relations have yet been associated.

 Definition contributed by BGregory about six years ago:Subjects view images of moving body parts.REVISION 2

-Definition contributed by BGregory about six years ago:Subjects view images of moving body parts. (from the BrainMapLex.xls file located in the documentation section of: http://brainmap.org/scribe/index.html)REVISION 1
+Definition contributed by BGregory about seven years ago:Subjects view images of moving body parts. (from the BrainMapLex.xls file located in the documentation section of: http://brainmap.org/scribe/index.html)REVISION 1

 Definition contributed by SAdministrator about eight years ago:No definition submitted yetView Term Event Log